 - Conduct a workshop that meets the predetermined learning objectives and outcomes.

 - Notify the AASP Continuing Education Chair of any changes in address or contact information for presenter(s)

-- Ensure that the first author, who must also be the primary presenter, is a current member of AASP at the time of proposal submission and the AASP Annual Conference in which the workshop is given.
+- Ensure that the first author, who must also be the primary presenter, is a current member of AASP at the time of proposal submission.

 - Submit a reimbursement form documenting lodging and per diem expenses post conference.

 - Collect registration fees and process registration materials.

 - Collect, dispense, and account for all funds.